Woodstock, New Hampshire

 Woodstock is a town in Grafton County, New Hampshire, United States.
 The population was 1,434 at the 2020 census.
 Woodstock includes the village of North Woodstock, the commercial center.
 Its extensive land area is largely forested, and includes the Hubbard Brook Experimental Forest.
 Parts of the White Mountain National Forest are in the east and west.
-The Appalachian Trail crosses the town's northwest corner.
+The Appalachian Trail crosses the town's northwestern corner.
 Russell Pond Campground is in the east.
 West of North Woodstock is the Lost River Reservation.

 History

 First granted in 1763, colonial Governor Benning Wentworth named the town "Peeling" after an English town.
 Many of the first colonists were originally from Lebanon, Connecticut.
 In 1771, his nephew, Governor John Wentworth, gave it the name "Fairfield", after Fairfield, Connecticut.
 The town was renamed "Woodstock" in 1840 for Blenheim Palace in Woodstock, Oxfordshire, England, possibly due to the popularity of the 1826 Walter Scott novel Woodstock.

 Logging became a principal early industry, with sawmills established using water power from the Pemigewasset River.
 The entrance of the railroad in the 19th century opened the wilderness to development, carrying away wood products to market.
 It also brought tourists, many attracted by paintings of the region by White Mountain artists.
 Several inns and hotels were built to accommodate the wealthy, who sought relief from the summer heat, humidity and pollution of coal-age Boston, Hartford, New York and Philadelphia.
-They often relaxed by taking carriage rides through the White Mountains, or by hiking along the Lost River in Lost River Reservation.
+They often relaxed by taking carriage rides through the White Mountains, or by exploring along the Lost River in the Lost River Reservation.
 But with the advent of automobiles, patrons were no longer restricted by the limits of rail service.
 Consequently, many grand hotels established near depots declined and closed.
 North Woodstock, however, remains a popular tourist destination.

 The Hubbard Brook Experimental Forest, an outdoor laboratory for ecological studies founded by the United States Forest Service in 1955, is located in the southern part of town.

 Geography

-According to the United States Census Bureau, the town has a total area of 153.6 sqkm, of which 152.2 sqkm are land and 1.4 sqkm are water, comprising 0.93% of the town.
+Woodstock is in the White Mountains region of northern New Hampshire, close to the geographic center of Grafton County.
+According to the U.S. Census Bureau, the town has a total area of 153.6 sqkm, of which 152.2 sqkm are land and 1.4 sqkm are water, comprising 0.93% of the town.
 Woodstock is drained by the Pemigewasset River, which crosses the eastern side of town.
 Tributaries of the Pemigewasset in Woodstock include Hubbard Brook, Glover Brook, Moosilauke Brook and its tributary the Lost River, and the East Branch Pemigewasset River.
 The highest point in Woodstock is the summit of Mount Jim near the western border of the town, at 4172 ft above sea level, a spur of Mount Moosilauke.

-Woodstock is crossed by Interstate 93, U.S. Route 3, New Hampshire Route 112 and New Hampshire Route 175.
+Woodstock is crossed by Interstate 93, U.S. Route 3, and state routes 112 and 175.